YaroSpace/dev-tools.nvim/README.md

 ![Code Actions Filter](assets/code_actions_filtered.png)

-- If `opts.ui.group_actions` is set to `true`, the actions will be grouped by category.
+- If `opts.ui.group_actions` is set to `true`, the actions will be grouped by group name.
 Use `<C-l>` to open the group and `<C-h>` to close.

 ![Code Actions Groups](assets/code_actions_groups.png)